Tanzania

 Pact’s long history in Tanzania has included support for millions of vulnerable children through programming that has helped to turn the tide against HIV here.
 Pact has also improved governance, livelihoods and more in Tanzania.
 Learn more below.

-Pact's many years in Tanzania have played a crucial role in reducing HIV and AIDS across the country.
-With funding from USAID, Pact implemented the Pamoja Tuwalee project and then the Kizazi Kipya project.
-Both efforts contributed to markedly improved HIV testing, treatment and prevention among Tanzanian orphans and vulnerable children and their caregivers.
-In sum, Kizazi Kipya helped improve the lives of more than 1 million Tanzanian children using a case-management approach to connect OVC and their caregivers with vital services to improve their health and socioeconomic wellbeing.
+With funding from USAID, Pact has implemented orphans and vulnerable children (OVC) programming in Tanzania for nearly two decades, including the Pamoja Tuwalee project and the Kizazi Kipya project.
+Both efforts significantly improved HIV testing, treatment and prevention among orphans, vulnerable children and their caregivers.
+The Kizazi Kipya project alone positively impacted the lives of more than 1.7 million Tanzanian children by using a case-management approach to connect OVC and their caregivers with vital services, improving their health and socioeconomic well-being.

-Pact's HIV and AIDS work continues in Tanzania today through the ACHIEVE project, which is working to reach and sustain HIV epidemic control among pregnant and breastfeeding women, adolescents, infants and children.
+Pact's commitment to combating HIV and AIDS in Tanzania continues today through the ACHIEVE project, which focuses on reaching and sustaining HIV epidemic control among pregnant and breastfeeding women, adolescents, infants and children.
+Our ongoing efforts aim to ensure that these groups receive the care and support they need for a healthier future.

-Pact also works with artisanal and small-scale gemstone miners in Tanzania, helping them to gain critical knowledge about rough gems and access to markets that is empowering them to earn fair prices for their gemstones.
+Pact also works with artisanal and small-scale gemstone miners in Tanzania, helping them to gain critical knowledge about rough gems, improve occupational health and safety, and access markets to earn fair prices for their gemstones.

 PRIMARY OFFICE